-Colorado saw its first Amish communities in the early 1900s.
-Amish have never had a significant presence in the state, however.
-But a slow-but-steady pattern of settlement dating to the early 2000s may change that.
-As of 2021, the state is home to six Amish communities.
+Though Colorado saw its first Amish in the early 1900s, they have never had a large presence in the state.
+But a slow-and-steady pattern of settlement may change that.
+As of 2023, the Amish population of Colorado is around 900 people.

-Western states first attracted settlement in the 1800s, with Amish communities since founded–and later disbanded–in states including Arizona, New Mexico, and Oregon (Settlements That Failed, David Luthy).
-Colorado is another state that has found itself in this group, but unlike those previously mentioned, it has slowly built and maintained an Amish presence.
+Western states first attracted settlement in the 1800s, with Amish communities since founded – and later disbanded – in states including Arizona, New Mexico, and Oregon (Settlements That Failed, David Luthy).
+Colorado has also attracted Amish settlement in the past.
+But unlike those previously mentioned, it has slowly built and maintained a small but substantial Amish presence.

 Over the past two decades, Amish have moved into Colorado from both East and West, from communities in states such as Missouri, Montana, Indiana, Oklahoma, and Ohio.
 The oldest of the current Colorado settlements came about in 2002 in the area of Monte Vista in the San Luis Valley.